ComeCheritel/pathfinder_dice/README.md

 ## User suitability

-Please note that the programming language used is 'GAMS' (https://www.gams.com/).
+Please note that the programming language used is `GAMS` (https://www.gams.com/).
 Since the size of the various models we run far exceeds the 1000 limit, a GAMS licence is required.

 Furthermore note that running the simulation codes is extremely computationnally intensive since the model consists of the optimisation of about 20 state variables over 100 periods in 600 different states of the world.
 The power requirement can only be granted by a computing cluster.